Piano; Piano Pedagogy

 Alice Canaday's activities in education extended beyond the studio.
 She was author of Contemporary Music and the Pianist (1974), the product of work she did on a fellowship at Radcliffe's then-nascent Bunting Institute.
 When it was reprinted in 1997, composer John Harbison called the book "an excellent gateway to the piano music of our most recent century."
 Canaday chaired the Seminar on Contemporary Music for the Young at the Music School at Rivers and was a past president of the New England Piano Teachers Association.

-NEC Preparatory and Continuing Education Dean Emeritus Mark Churchill calls Canaday “one of the pillars of the Prep faculty for decades.
+Former NEC Preparatory and Continuing Education Dean Mark Churchill called Canaday “one of the pillars of the Prep faculty for decades.
 She was a model of the devoted, sensitive music mentor/teacher who brought out the best in each of her students.”
 Canaday and her husband, Wilbur, created an endowed scholarship in her name in 2001, and she continued her service to NEC as a member of the Conservatory's Board of Visitors.

 A.B., Smith College; B.M., M.M., Yale University.
 Studies with John Duke, Bruce Simonds, Bruno Eisner, Victor Babin.
 Radcliffe Institute Fellow, 1961–62.
 Bunting Institute Fellow (Radcliffe), 1971–72.